igal-abachi-dev/coreui-next10/README.md

 ##### @coreui/react v3 for [CoreUI 3 for NEXT.js](https://coreui.io/react/)

-affected components for compatibility with next:
+1) affected components for compatibility with next:

 CDataTable.js

+CScrollbar.js

+CToast.js

+CTooltip.js

-(used css modules inside node_modules , now refs: CDataTableIcon.css)
+(used css modules inside node_modules , now refs: there is exported styles.css for all needed styles)

-used react-router-dom , now uses next/router and next/link:
+2) used react-router-dom , now uses next/router and next/link:

 CBreadcrumbRouter.js